nrdxp/nrd.sh/src/content/blog/std-action.md

 represented by these builds is already cached in the specified action input `cache`, so no work is required, we simply report that the artifacts already exist and exit quickly.

+There is a run phase that typically starts after this build step which runs the Standard action, but since the "build" actions only duty is building, it is also skipped here.

 This is partially enabled by use of the GH action cache.
 The cache key is set using the following
 format: [divnix/std-action/discover/action.yml#key][key].
 Coupled with the guarantees nix already gives us, this is enough to ensure the evaluation will only be used on runners using a matching OS,